hydrapolic/check_geoip/README.md

 # check_geoip

-This plugin checks the GeoIP database.
+This nagios plugin checks the free GeoIP database.

 It tries to open the database (GeoIP.dat), does a ip-to-country query and checks the database age.